SHARE

 This post contains affiliate links.
 Full disclosure is at the bottom of the article.

-Today’s recipe is your salvation from weeks full of cookie eating.
-This super-fresh Sicilian watermelon pudding is the perfect respite from rich and abundant holiday meals.
-Though the pudding is lean in nature, it has a satisfyingly silky texture, and it is just sweet enough to close dinner on a festive note.
+Love dessert but not into heavy, super sweet ones?
+This recipe’s for you.
+This easy Sicilian watermelon pudding is fruity and fresh and the perfect respite from rich, heavy meals.
+Though the pudding is lean, it has a satisfyingly silky texture, and it is just sweet enough to close a dinner party on a festive note.
 Sicilian watermelon pudding can also serve as a pre-dessert as part of a more elaborate menu; its bright flavor will act as a palate-cleanser and open your guests’ appetite for an indulgent dessert to follow.

 Watermelon pudding (or gelo di melone, in Italian) originates from Palermo, Sicily, where it is considered an elegant way to use the abundant summer watermelon crops.
 The pudding is traditionally infused with jasmine and garnished with pistachios or shaved chocolate.
-While watermelon is indeed usually considered a summer fruit, it is available all year long.
-Sure, watermelon may be slightly more expensive this time of year, but you get so much fruit—and so many servings—for the price you pay.
-Plus, watermelon is versatile: you can enjoy it in sweet and savory desserts or in smoothies and cocktails—which may or may not be my favorite way of enjoying watermelon.
+While watermelon is indeed usually associated with summer, I love that it is also available all year long, which means you can make watermelon pudding 12 months a year!
+Sure, during the winter, watermelon can be slightly more expensive, but you get so much fruit—and so many servings—for the price you pay.
+Plus, watermelon is versatile, so you can enjoy any leftover fruit in salads, smoothies, and cocktails—which may or may not be my favorite way of enjoying watermelon.

 Sicilian Watermelon Pudding (Gelo di Melone) // FoodNouveau.com

-So back to this Sicilian watermelon pudding: as I was planning this “tiny sweets” recipe lineup, I wanted to add a leaner option, but I was looking for an option completely different than what you’ll usually see on holiday tables.
-Watermelon pudding’s gorgeous coral color, topped with a cloud of whipped cream, and sprinkled with bright green pistachios—I ask you, what dessert looks more festive than that?
-Of course, you can forgo the whipped cream if you want, but adding just a touch makes the pudding better suited for winter meals.
+I actually came up with this watermelon pudding recipe around the holidays, a few years ago: I wanted to make a leaner dessert, and I was looking for a totally different option than what you’ll usually see on holiday tables.
+I thought back to a watermelon pudding I’d enjoyed in Sicily and was convinced it would be a hit—the gorgeous coral color of this Sicilian watermelon pudding, combined with a cloud of whipped cream, and sprinkled with bright green pistachios—I ask you, what dessert looks more festive than that?
+Of course, you can serve the pudding sans whipped cream if you want, but adding just a touch adds a wonderful creaminess that complements the deliciously silky texture of the pudding itself.

-One last thing: Sicilian watermelon pudding is very quick and easy to make, so it’s an excellent last-minute dessert option.
+Sicilian watermelon pudding is very quick and easy to make, so it’s an excellent last-minute dessert option.
 It’s also the dessert you should make if you feel exhausted but still want to serve something tasty to your guests.
-Feel free to double or triple the recipe, depending on the number of guests you’re expecting—and your energy levels.
+Feel free to double or triple the recipe, depending on the number of guests you expect—and your energy levels.

 Sicilian Watermelon Pudding (Gelo di Melone) // FoodNouveau.com